SNEWS2/snewpy/doc/source/gettingstarted.rst

 Download Supernova Models
 -------------------------

-SNEWPy includes a large number of supernova models from different simulation groups.
+SNEWPY includes a large number of supernova models from different simulation groups.
 Since these models have a size of several 100 MB, they are not included in the initial install.
 Instead, after installing, run the following command to download models you want to use: